tellerops/teller/README.md

 Requires an API key populated in your environment in: `HEROKU_API_KEY` (you can fetch it from your ~/.netrc).

+Generate new token with Heroku cli:  `heroku authorizations:create` then use the TOKEN value.

 ### Features

 * Sync - `yes`